total-typescript/total-typescript-book/book-content/book.md

 it("Should be the correct shape", () => {
   expect(parsedData).toEqual({
     name: "Alice",
     age: 30,
   });
 });
 ```

-TypeScript allows us to add a type argument to the `JSON.parse` function, however, it only kind of works in this case.
+We've tried to pass a type argument to the `JSON.parse` function.
+But it doesn't appear to be working in this case.

-The test errors tell us that the type of `parsed` is incorrect, and the properties `name` and `age` are not being recognized.
+The test errors tell us that the type of `parsed` is not what we expect.
+The properties `name` and `age` are not being recognized.

 Why this is happening?
-What would be an alternative way to express this to correct these type errors?
+What would be an different way to correct these type errors?

 #### Solution 1: Passing Types to Map